LvnLx/Tempus/README.md

 At a high level, a buffered audio interface works by periodically asking the program to load audio data into a buffer of audio data, which the interface provides: "Give me `512` samples of audio data into this buffer, please". the appears to be very simple on the surface, and it is!
 The caveat is that as soon as the interface asks for data, the data **must** be provided.
 Any "blocking" operations such as allocating new memory, making external calls, or waiting for other functions to complete, should be avoided, as the audio buffer may otherwise be starved of data

-Usage of a buffered audio interface like this doesn't inherintly help us solve the problem of audio artifacts, however it gives us sample level control of audio that is being played back.
+Usage of a buffered audio interface like this doesn't inherently help us solve the problem of audio artifacts, however it gives us sample level control of audio that is being played back.
 This guarantees sample accurate timing (crucial for a metronome), and removes any abstractions that hide potential latency to changes in metronome content we might want to make:

 <img src="https://github.com/user-attachments/assets/1a3e8093-4968-4952-ac6b-4b7edf878a8a" height="200">